aliabdoli/algorithm-hackerrank/NOTES.md

 - Lexicographical order
 - how to make algo distributed, e.x. distributed shortest path ([link](https://stackoverflow.com/questions/2421605/finding-all-shortest-paths-from-every-pair-of-nodes-on-a-graph)
 - implement enumerator and enumerable (see TheMaximumSubarray (commented out))
-- how to make algos thread safe (multi threading)
+- how to make algos thread safe (multi threading) (specifically recursive and dynamic programming)
 - What s the differnece between char[] and String?
 - What s the difference between class types and types? e.x.
 Boolean vs bool, String vs string
 - readonly field vs properties with get only?